 - Concurrent psychotropic medications have not been stable for 4 weeks prior to screening and at the time of enrollment.

 Other Exclusion Criteria: Prior/Concurrent Clinical Study Experience

 - Received an investigational drug within 90 days or 5 times the half-life of the investigational drug (whichever is longer) or participation in a study testing an investigational medical device within 90 days prior to first dosing or if the device is still active.

-- Concurrent or planned concurrent participation in any clinical study (including observational and non-interventional studies) without approval of the Sponsor Medical Monitor.
-At the discretion of the Sponsor, participants may enroll into non-drug observational studies.
+- Concurrent or planned concurrent participation in any clinical study (including observational, non-drug and non-interventional studies) without a signed data sharing agreement in place between the other clinical study and the Sponsor.

 - Previous participation in a cellular therapy, or gene therapy, or gene editing clinical study.